ggold7046/tutorials/CONTRIBUTING.md

 - For a short guide on the essentials of writing style, [The Elements of Style](https://www.gutenberg.org/files/37134/37134-h/37134-h.htm) is invaluable.
-- For extensive guidance on technical-writing style, the Google developer documentation [google style](https://developers.google.com/style) is a great resource.
+- For extensive guidance on technical-writing style,see the Google developer documentation [google style](https://developers.google.com/style) is a great resource.
 - Think of the process as similar to creating a (really practical)